Hang Prefecture

-Hangzhou or Hang Prefecture (589–1129) was a zhou (prefecture) in imperial China located in modern northern Zhejiang, China, around modern Hangzhou.
+Hang Prefecture, Hang Zhou, or Hangzhou was a prefecture (zhou) of imperial China from 589 to 1129.
+It was located in modern northern Zhejiang around the city of Hangzhou, which took its modern name from its role as the usual prefectural seat.
 The prefecture was called Yuhang Commandery from 607 to 621 and from 742 to 758.
-Hang Prefecture was the capital of the Wuyue kingdom (907–978), inside which it was known as Xi Prefecture (Western Prefecture), and during its last years of the kingdom, as Qiantang Prefecture.
+Under the names Western Prefecture (Xizhou) and Qiantang Prefecture, Hang Prefecture served as the capital of the Wuyue Kingdom from its founding in 907 to its abolition in 978.

 Hang Prefecture sat at the head of the Hangzhou Bay, which opens to the East China Sea.
 It was also the southern terminus of the Grand Canal and the eastern terminus of the Qiantang River.
 During the Northern Song (960–1127) it was the capital of Liangzhe Circuit.
 In 1129 it became Lin'an Prefecture, which would become the capital of the Southern Song (1127–1279) in 1138.

 Counties

 For most of its history, Hang Prefecture administered the following 7–9 counties (縣), some of whose names changed frequently: